JoshDoody/fsn/_posts/2023-10-28-netflix-salary-negotiation.md

 ---
 layout: posts
-title: Netflix salary negotiation - How to negotiate a Netflix job offer
+title: How to negotiate your Netflix job offer
-headline: Got a job offer from Netflix?
-Here's how to negotiate it!
+headline: How to negotiate your Netflix job offer
-description: Here's how to negotiate your Netflix job offer including valuable tactics and common pitfalls to avoid.
+description: A step-by-step guide to negotiate your Netflix job offer, by a compensation negotiation expert.
 categories:
   - coach
 tags: